sctlcd/pearl/README.md

 - Social medias to get connected
 - 3 sections : Company presentation, links to other pages of the website (not implemented), contact section with a contact button redirecting to the contact page.
-- coypright mention with my name and my gitbhub repository
+- copyright mention with my name and my gitbhub repository

 Back to [top](#TableOfContents)